conjack27/gaby-glitter/projects/the-somethingist.md

 ---
 title: The Somethingist
 coverImage: /uploads/the-somethingist-1.png
-description: The Somethingist is constantly researching new ideas and thoughts.
+description: "The Somethingist is constantly researching new ideas and thoughts.
-  It is a continuous process where there are no wrong questions.
-It is searching in all layers of written and can transform these thoughts and ideas to its own vision.
-Blank but a place where all existing colors are assembled.
-The textiles show the exploration of different paths, of the different spaces of blank and blankend.
-These are textiles with the underlying thought that the textile can and might change by wearing them, depending on the individual who is wearing / exploring the textile.
+  It is a continuous process with no wrong questions or answers.
+It is a research in all layers of the known and unknown and these thoughts and ideas can be transformed to ones own vision.
+A blank space but a place where all existing colors are assembled.
+The textiles show the exploration of different paths, of the different spaces of blank and blanked.
+These are textiles with the underlying thought that the textile can and might change by wearing them, depending on the individual who is wearing/exploring the textile. "
 images:
   - image: /uploads/the-somethingist-2.png
     title: The Somethingist book, p.
 01 - 02